What is Regression Testing? Test Cases (Example)

 This type of testing method creates communication gaps.
 The developers and the customers cannot always revert to the emails; hence, there is no proper overview of the impact area.

 Solution: To remove this kind of problem, the testing team can arrange a meeting once the new build arrives after bug fixes, new features, and modifications.
-This meeting will be held to discuss if the modules are affected due to the modifications.
+This meeting will be held to discuss whether the modules are affected due to the modifications.

 There will be a test round to find impacts so they can create an impact list.
 The test lead adds the maximum number of areas in the impact region in this list.